gabripo/moneyshow/README.md

 ### 7. Search for a stock by symbol

-Insert the symbol (ticker) of the stock, then click on "Visualize Stock" to fetch its data.
+Insert the symbol (ticker) of the stock, then click on "Visualize Stock" to fetch and visualize its data 📈.

 ### 8. (Optional) Predict stock prices

-Select a prediction method from the dropdown menu, then click on "Predict".
+Select a prediction method from the dropdown menu, then click on "Predict" 🔮.

 Open your browser and navigate to http://127.0.0.1:8000 to access the application.

+## For the developers
+Checkout the repo, open it with Visual Studio Code: debug configurations are there.
+You know what to do.

+## Future extensions
+- Use [skforecast](https://skforecast.org) for time series prediction
+- Real-time data fetching